-FSC Fisheries:
+FSC Fisheries

-Fish and marine resources are central to the culture, society, and well-being of First Nations and provide a critical connection to language, traditional knowledge, and health of communities.
 Fisheries & Oceans Canada (DFO) remains committed to respecting First Nations' Aboriginal right to fish for food, social and ceremonial (FSC) purposes, or domestic purposes under Treaty which has priority - after conservation - over other uses of the resource.

 Section 35(1) of the Constitution Act recognizes and affirms the existing Aboriginal and Treaty rights of the Aboriginal Peoples in Canada.
-However, it does not specify the nature or content of the rights that are protected.
+However, it does not specify the nature or content of the rights.
 In 1990, the Supreme Court of Canada issued a landmark ruling in the Sparrow decision which found that the Musqueam First Nation has an Aboriginal right to fish for food, social and ceremonial (FSC) purposes.
 The Supreme Court found that where an Aboriginal group has a right to fish for FSC purposes, it takes priority, after conservation, over other uses of the resource.
 The Supreme Court has also indicated the duty to consult with Aboriginal Peoples when their fishing rights might be affected.